imliuyzh/pupperfield-service/populator/README.md

 # Populator

-Populator is a tool for creating the initial data for the back end.
-It fetches data from Fetch Rewards' API and stores it in a SQLite database.
+Populator is a tool to create the initial data for Pupperfield's back end service.
+It takes data from Fetch Rewards' API and stores it in a SQLite database.

 ## Getting Started